pastorryanhayden/camprhino2/donate.md

 ---

-[Donate Today](https://www.visionmissions.info/donate)&nbsp;(You can donate by clicking this link which takes you to our mission: Vision Baptist Missions.&nbsp; Choose or write in the amount then assign: Special Project- Camp Rhino- S. Africa or Mark Coffey- South Africa.&nbsp; You will receive a tax receipt for your gift from VBM which is a 501c3 Tax Exempt Mission.)
+[Donate Today](https://www.visionmissions.info/donate)&nbsp;(You can donate by clicking this link which takes you to our mission: Vision Baptist Missions.&nbsp; Choose or write in the amount then assign: Special Project- Camp Rhino- S. Africa or Mark Coffey- South Africa.&nbsp; You will receive a tax receipt for your gift from VBM which is a 501c3 Tax Exempt organization.)

 ## We are trying to raise $100,000 in one year so we can buy property for Camp Rhino.